OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Additional Experimental Results

 \subsection{Extended Qualitative Comparison}

 We provide a comprehensive visual comparison of all benchmarked methods.
-Figure~\ref{fig:qualitative_more} illustrates the generation results for \textbf{every baseline model} evaluated in the main paper.

-For each model, we present \textbf{10 generated samples} corresponding to challenging input scenarios from our benchmark.
-This allows for a holistic assessment of each model's ability to handle intricate details (e.g., text, logos) and maintain garment integrity under complex poses.
+Figure~\ref{fig:qualitative_more} illustrates generation results for different models evaluated in the main paper and supplementary experiments.
+For each model, we present \textbf{10 generated samples} corresponding to challenging input scenarios from OpenVTON-Bench.
+This allows a holistic assessment of each model's ability to handle intricate details, such as text and logos, while maintaining garment integrity under complex poses.